Cleansed

 In 2022, Stuart won The Jack Tinker Award for Most Promising Newcomer at the Critics’ Circle Theatre Awards.

-For the Almeida: Romans: A Novel; Spring Awakening.
+For the Almeida: Romans, a novel; Spring Awakening.

-Theatre includes: Radiant Boy (Southwark Playhouse); Three Sisters; Ghosts (Shakespeare’s Globe); The Narcissist (Chichester Festival Theatre); Living Newspaper (Royal Court); Did I Wake You?
+Theatre includes: Flyby; Radiant Boy (Southwark Playhouse); Three Sisters; Ghosts (Shakespeare’s Globe); The Narcissist (Chichester Festival Theatre); Living Newspaper (Royal Court); Did I Wake You?
 (Young Vic); A Taste of Honey (National Theatre).

 Television includes: SAS Rogue Heroes; Starstruck; The Witcher; Unprecedented: Viral.